janis-sijanovs/design-with-bem-2/README.md

 I tried making a mixin, but since I need it to change both class name and variable name, it doesn't work.
 The mixin variable can be changed to string and joined, but it can't be converted back to a variable, so in CSS I get "background-color: $my-variable" instead of compiled "background-color: red"

+And in the end my git decided to not work and refused to authorise me, so I spent more than an hour going through different solutions, and ultimatley uploaded the project by hand.